Best Small 2 Person Tents 2023 | Backpacking & Camping

 - Interior: 31.7 ft² | Vestibule: 19.1 ft² | Area/Pound: 12.0 ft²

 There is literally nothing fancy about the Trailmade 2.
-Structurally speaking, it’s built with a cross pole aluminum frame with unspecified coated polyester fabric.
+Structurally speaking, it’s built with a cross pole aluminum frame, no spreader bar, and with unspecified coated polyester fabric.

-REI Co-op Trailmade 2 Tent is not exactly feature rich.
-There are some interior pockets, and like many small 2 person tents in this class, it comes with a footprint.
+Trailmade is not exactly feature-rich.
+There are some interior pockets, and like many small 2 person tents in this class, it comes with a footprint and stakes.
 But beyond that, there just isn’t much else to write about.
-But in the budget backpacking tent category, having two doors/vestibules is in and of itself a feature, perhaps the best of all.
+But within the sub-$200 tent category, having two doors and two vestibules is in and of itself a feature, perhaps the best of all.

 Best Small 2 Person Tent Under $150